 2. Atlantic City

 Atlantic City reportedly had a brewery, dance hall and opera house during its heyday.
-Many original log homes and structures remain in this ghost town, including a church and general store.
+Many original log homes and structures remain in this popular Wyoming ghost town, including a church and general store.

 Atlantic City Tips

-Situated on U.S. Forest Service land along the Wood River near the town of Meeteetse is Kirwin, one of the most interesting abandoned places in Wyoming.
+Situated on U.S. Forest Service land along the Wood River near Meeteetse is Kirwin, one of the most intriguing abandoned places in Wyoming.
 During the 1890s, Kirwin had 38 buildings and approximately 200 residents, many of whom migrated to the settlement during its gold and silver boom.

-The town began to deteriorate in 1907 when a massive snowstorm caused an avalanche, killing three people.
-In the 1930s, the land became part of the Double Dee Guest Ranch, a place visited by Amelia Earhart and her husband, George Putnam.
+The town began deteriorating in 1907 when a massive snowstorm caused an avalanche, killing three people.
+In the 1930s, the land became part of the Double Dee Guest Ranch, visited by Amelia Earhart and her husband, George Putnam.
 A cabin was under construction for Earhart when she disappeared during her around-the-world flight in 1937 that was never completed.

 The Meeteetse Museums hosts an annual tour of the historic mining town in August, weather permitting.
 The four-hour tour departs at 9 a.m. from the museum and begins on-site at approximately 10:30 a.m.
 The tour is free, with donations encouraged.